Let’s look at a classic, effective method for structuring your cover letter.

-And lastly, detail what you will bring with you, your added value for the company, your professional qualities and motivation.
+And lastly, detail what you will bring with you, your added value for the company and your professional qualities and motivation.

-This method is called “you/me/us”.
-Recruiters are generally used to this presentation, enabling them to quickly check the three key points:
+This method is called “you/me/us.”
+Recruiters are generally used to this presentation, enabling them to quickly check the following three key points:

 You understand the job, and they won’t be wasting time on a candidate who’s going down the wrong path.

-You have assets and qualities to fit into the company, the team, and with their customers and partners.
+You have assets and qualities to fit into the company and team, as well as with their customers and partners.

-Let's have a closer look at each section.
+Let's take a closer look at each section.

-When applicants don’t talk about the company, it tells a recruiter that they haven’t taken the time to personalise their application and may not have a genuine interest in the job!
-This shows a lack of personal investment, perhaps a limited work capacity or low motivation.
+When applicants don’t talk about the company, it tells a recruiter that they haven’t taken the time to personalize their application and may not have a genuine interest in the job!
+This shows a lack of personal investment and perhaps a limited work capacity or low motivation.

-You want to prove that you’ve taken an interest in the company, in their needs and the issues they face.
-You also want to show that you know who you are dealing with, in which business sector and in which company you are applying!
+You want to prove that you’ve taken an interest in the company, in their needs and in the issues they face.
+You also want to show that you know the business sector and company you are applying for.

-Before writing your letter, pursue your enquiries, analyse the job offer, underline the keywords, explore the company’s website; you’re ready to re-use several important pieces of information in your first paragraph.
+Before writing your letter, find a position that interests you, analyze the job posting, underline the keywords and explore the company’s website.
+You’ll be ready to reuse several important pieces of information in your first paragraph.

-This may take some time, but it’s a necessary investment to produce a tailor-made letter for the company with which you are applying.
+This may take some time, but it’s a necessary investment to produce a tailor-made letter for the company you are applying to.

 Be careful!
-You don’t want to tell the recruiter what he already knows.
+You don’t want to tell the recruiter what they already know.
 Mention one or two specific elements that caught your attention and that match well with you, your shared values and your motivation.

 You need to make the recruiter feel you are not applying at random, that the process has been well thought out, you’ve prepared yourself and are motivated to land this job.

-Companies nowadays are increasingly working on their values – what they believe in and what guides their internal and external actions.
+Companies nowadays are putting increasing importance on their values—what they believe in and what guides their internal and external actions.
 It's an important part of the employer’s image.

-During recruitment, you’re going to be asked about your values, either directly or indirectly, and it helps if they match those of the company.
+During recruitment, you’re going to be asked about your values, either directly or indirectly, and it’s vital that they align with those of the company.

-Find out what is currently happening in the company, what its projects are, its development issues, and the challenges it’s facing.
+Find out what is currently happening in the company, its main projects, development issues and the challenges it’s facing.

 Why is it looking to recruit at the present time?
 It’s up to you to launch the investigation.

-Look through magazines and websites specialising in the company's business sector.
-If it's a very large company, then taking an interest in economic current affairs could give you some context.
+Look through magazines and websites specializing in the company's business sector.
+If it's a very large company, then taking an interest in economy current affairs could give you some context.
 If it's a smaller company, you’ll find information on its blog or on social media (Twitter, Facebook, LinkedIn, etc.).

 You’ll find information like: